anuragcar/NYIT-Hackathon/README.md

 - As we were all participating on the "hard" track, the goal was to create a full-stack application that uses artificial intelligence to create a technology-based solution to a problem (without using aritifical intelligence such as ChatGPT, of course).

-- I was able to contribute on both the front-end and back-end with my prior knowledge of Python (e.g. F1 Buddy) and the knowledge of HTML/CSS I had.

 - The back-end is able to successfully detect a user's input, determine it's emotional index (EmoDex API), and output a Spotify playlist and YouTube music video based off of that (using the Spotipy & PyTube APIs, respectively).

 - The front-end is able to embed YouTube videos and Spotify playlists, but since we were unable to retrieve the links we had gotten through Python, it meant we couldn't dynamically display this embed.
 Ultimately, due to time constraints, we were unable to link the back-end and front-end succesfully.